 Menopause and insufficient estrogen can cause hot flashes, night sweats, insomnia, vaginal dryness, pain with intercourse, and loss of sex drive.
 Even after the hot flashes have passed, sexual problems can continue indefinitely unless hormones are replaced.
 Many women experience both low estrogen and low testosterone, leading to serious problems.

-Hormone imbalance can cause difficulty losing weight, but can also threaten your relationships because of sexual dysfunction.
+Hormone imbalance can cause difficulty losing weight and can also threaten your relationships because of sexual dysfunction.
 Some women experience memory loss, inability to focus attention, anxiety, and depression, which interfere with daily activities and impair job performance.

 Testing includes a thyroid test, testosterone levels, estrogen, and adrenal hormone levels.
 Hormone replacement can be with pills, patches, creams, or pellets that are calculated specifically for you based on hormone levels and symptoms.
 If commercially available hormones do not resolve your problems, bio-identical hormones compounded from naturally occurring plant materials are available.
 Most insurance plans do not cover them, but the costs are moderate.